-We are looking to appoint an outstanding teacher of RE from September 2021.
-The ability to teach beyond your first subject specialism in humanities will be beneficial.
+We are looking to appoint an outstanding teacher of RE from April 2021.
 RE is a strength at St Peter's, results were good in both 2019 and 2020 and students continue to make good progress.
 Students enjoy a rich and varied curriculum with an outstanding experience of visitors and additional enrichment.